erkaminski/aws-batch-and-streaming-pipeline/README.md

 ### 📌 Batch ETL Pipeline

-Transforms raw JSON files into partitioned Parquet datasets optimized for analytical workloads.
+Transforms raw IMDb review data into partitioned Apache Parquet datasets optimized for large-scale analytical workloads.

 ![Batch ETL Pipeline](architecture/batch-etl.png)

 > **Goal**
 >
-> Transform raw IMDb review data stored in Amazon S3 into an optimized, partitioned Apache Parquet dataset that can be queried efficiently using Amazon Athena.
+> Convert raw IMDb review data stored in Amazon S3 into an optimized, partitioned Apache Parquet dataset that can be queried efficiently using Amazon Athena.

 ---

 ### Workflow

-1. Raw JSON files are uploaded to Amazon S3.
+1. Raw IMDb review data is stored in an Amazon S3 landing zone.
-2. AWS Glue executes a PySpark ETL job.
+2. An AWS Glue ETL job executes a PySpark application.
+3. The dataset is cleaned, transformed, and partitioned by review year and month.
-3. The dataset is transformed into Apache Parquet.
+4. The transformed dataset is written back to Amazon S3 in Apache Parquet format.
-4. Metadata is registered in AWS Glue Data Catalog.
+5. Metadata is registered in the AWS Glue Data Catalog.
-5. Amazon Athena queries the dataset using SQL.
+6. Amazon Athena queries the dataset directly from Amazon S3 using SQL.

 ---